 Best time to visit: late September and October

 These 7 national parks are only scratching the surface of what’s possible for national parks travel in the fall or any other time of year.
-Our family has been bitten by the national parks travel bug the last few years, having visited everything from the Smokies to Joshua Tree to Haleakala.
+Our family was bitten by the national parks travel bug several years ago.
+We’ve now visited everything from the Smokies to Joshua Tree to Haleakala to the Everglades.

 This year promises to bring even more epic national park adventures for our family.
-With my daughter in the 4th grade this year with her brand new “Every Kid in a Park” free annual pass in hand, we are planning to visit many more on our bucket list in the next 12 months.
+With my son in the 4th grade this year, we are anticipating using his free “Every Kid Outdoors” annual parks pass to visit many more on our bucket list in the next 12 months.